 Melinda Livsey is a brand strategist and online educator based in sunny Southern California.
 She successfully went from charging $0 to $10k for brand strategy in less than a year by helping her clients win the hearts of their ideal customers.
 She’s worked with notable names such as Oakley, Paramount Pictures and Loot Crate, and is co-host with Chris Do on The Futur, a design business education platform.
 She can be found at marksandmaker.com, and on Instagram, Twitter and LinkedIn.

-This episode is brought to you by my brand style guide template, which will help set you apart from other logo designers, get more respect, command higher rates for your identity work and save you tons of time.
+This episode is brought to you by my Brand Style Guide Builder, which will help set you apart from other logo designers, get more respect, command higher rates for your identity work and save you tons of time.
 I’ve charged clients a minimum of $1,000 for a style guide alone.
-Check it out.

 Getting to Know Melinda

 Colleen Gratzer: Welcome to the podcast, Melinda.
 I’m so excited to have you here.

 Melinda Livsey: I’m excited to be here.
 Thank you for asking me.

 Colleen: Thank you!
 So I’ve got a few fun questions to start us off with.

 One of them is would you rather be stranded on a deserted island alone or with someone you don’t like?